Vignesh-Hariharan/Vignesh-hariharan/README.md

 ## 👋 Hello, World!

 I am Vignesh, a dynamic Data Analyst and Business Management Strategist with over 6 years of progressive experience, specializing in transforming raw data into actionable intelligence that fuels business growth.
 Throughout my career at industry giants such as Amazon and StackAdapt, I have refined my ability to dissect complex datasets, craft strategic insights, and deploy data-driven solutions that directly influence organizational success.
-My expertise lies at the intersection of analytical rigor and business acumen, enabling me to bridge the gap between data analysis and impactful decision-making
+My expertise lies at the intersection of analytical rigor and business acumen, enabling me to bridge the gap between data analysis and impactful decision-making.

 ## 🚀 Current Focus